 This might seem like just ANOTHER thing to manage, but it actually makes life much easier and did not take much for us to set up.
 We set it up with the same bank we have our personal accounts with and thus have the same login for both accounts and can take care of everything from one place.

 Having a business account will also make it much easier when your filing taxes as you should be paying for business exclusive expenses straight from your business account throughout the year and won’t have to separate it from your personal expenses.

 It’s not just your bank accounts you want to keep separate.
 You also want to keep charges separate from personal charges – thus the need for a business credit card.
 If you don’t have a business credit card, here are some of the best available – some even offer nice sign-on bonuses.

 I hate to break it to you, but tax deadline is coming up very shortly, don’t put off taking care of all the steps associated with filing taxes to the last minute.
 I’ve seen way too many people in my line of work do this and it only ends up in having headaches at the end of the day.

 I know that staying on top of your records might not be the most fun, but a little bit of work throughout the year should make it much easier for you when it comes time to be filing taxes.

 Mrs. Frugal Rules and I discuss our business mileage and expenses each month and I enter them into an Excel spreadsheet.
 This allows me to know where we are at at any given time, but it also means that at the end of the year the majority of my work is done and I can forward all of our information to our CPA.

 Another benefit of not waiting until the last minute is that you can also use it to analyze your withholdings so you’re not getting too big of a tax refund the following year.

 Hire Professional Help to File Your Taxes

 How do you handle your taxes?
-Will you be filing taxes on April 15th, or do you get them done early?
+Will you be filing taxes on the day of the tax deadline, or do you get them done early?
 What tips do you have to make filing your taxes easier?